 This course is the second of two courses that provide students with a foundation in computer science.
-Students develop intermediate programming skills using a language, (Java) that supports an object-oriented approach.
+Students develop intermediate programming skills using a language that supports an objectoriented approach.
 This course is conducted with an emphasis on data structures, algorithms which operate data structures, algorithmic analysis, software engineering principles, software and information assurance.
 The course is designed around the specifications published by the ACM and IEEE for a second and third course in computer science.
-(Prerequisite(s): CSCI 1521 or instructor approval) 4C/4/0/0 the object-oriented extensions provided by Objective-C. Objects, classes, and messages are explored in depth.
-Concepts include: inheritance, polymorphism, dynamic typing, categories, protocols, and memory management.
-The Cocoa application framework is studied and the XCode development environment is used extensively.
-Previous exposure to C, C++, or Java is assumed.
-(Prerequisite(s): CSCI 1410 or instructor approval) 4C/4/0/0
+(Prerequisite(s): CSCI 1521 or instructor approval) 4C/4/0/0